The Law Clinic.

 Student experience

-The Law Clinic offers a fantastic experiential dimension to the undergraduate Law degrees available at The University of Plymouth.
+Students are offered a fantastic experiential dimension to the undergraduate Law degrees available at The University of Plymouth, through working with real cases and clients in the community at our Law Clinic.

 • gain a valuable insight into law in practice through first-hand experience of managing real cases and clients